OAI/OpenAPI-Specification/versions/1.2.md

 ## 1. Introduction

-Swagger is a project used to describe and document RESTful APIs.
+Swagger™  is a project used to describe and document RESTful APIs.

 The Swagger specification defines a set of files required to describe such an API.
 These files can then be used by the Swagger-UI project to display the API and Swagger-Codegen to generate clients in various languages.
 Additional utilities can also take advantage of the resulted files, for example, testing tools.